Faculty of Education

 Concurrent students in P/J, J/I and I/S programs complete elementary school placements as a course requirement for CHYS 2P15: Principles of Service Learning Practicum.
 This course requires students to apply service-learning theories and principals within school settings with specific focus on current issues facing children and youth.
 Students have the opportunity to make placements requests (ie. school, grade, etc.), however, we cannot guarantee that all requests will be fulfilled.
 Availability of transportation will be considered.

 A school placement or field experience refers to the experiences within school settings that are required course components of either undergraduate or Teacher Education credits.
 These experiences range from interactive to observational.
 Teaching blocks/practice teaching refers to practical experiences in teaching that are supervised in schools associated with the Teacher Education degree leading to a recommendation to the Ontario College of Teachers for an Ontario Certificate of Qualification.
-Concurrent Education students complete a minimum of 11 weeks of practice teaching in their final year of the program.

 Concurrent Education students are responsible for obtaining a police records check with vulnerable sector screening for their required participation in field experience placements in courses including: CHYS 2P15, EDUC 8P15, EDUC 8P17, EDUC 8P18, EDUC 8P19, EDUC 8P50, MATH 3P91 and ESCI 3P91.
 Students will need to apply for a new police check every year and the police check can be no more than six months old at the beginning of their field experience.
 Concurrent students do not have field experience in their first year and therefore, will not require a police check until the summer prior to year two.
 The costs associated with the provision of the criminal record check and any appeals are to be borne by the applicant.
 More information about police check requirements can be found on the Concurrent Education website under Police Checks.